 Starting Tuesday, September 26, drivers should consider alternate routes as railroad crossing maintenance work will take place on 2nd Avenue North.

-Drivers should consider alternate routes on Tuesday, August 15 as crews will be repairing a water leak on Hill Avenue between Angus Street and Rae Street.
+Drivers should consider alternate routes on Saturday, September 23 as crews will repair a water leak on 23rd Avenue between Albert Street and Evans Court.